Joel. 2:12-18; 2 Cor. 5:20-6:2; Mt. 6:1-6, 16-18

 Ash Wednesday marks the beginning of the Season of Lent.
-It is a season of penance, reflection, and fasting which prepares us for Christ’s Resurrection on Easter Sunday.
+It is a time of fasting, prayer and penance which leads us through the forty days to Jesus’ resurrection.
+Symbolically the forty days remind us of Jesus spending forty days in the desert praying and fasting.
+By observing prayerfully the days of lent, the individual Christian imitates Jesus’ withdrawal into the wilderness for forty days and at the same time contemplating his suffering, death and resurrection.
 While sprinkling the ashes the priest or the deacon says “Remember, Man is dust, and unto dust you shall return.”
 Ashes are a symbol of penance made sacramental by the blessing of the Church, and they help us develop a spirit of humility and sacrifice.
+Ashes were used in ancient times as a sign of mourning.
+Dusting oneself with ashes was an expression of sorrow for one’s sins and faults.
+The liturgical practice of applying ashes on one’s forehead during the Lenten Season goes back as far as the eight century.
 The ashes are made from the blessed palms used in the Palm Sunday celebration of the previous year.
-The ashes are christened with Holy Water and are scented by exposure to incense.
 While the ashes symbolize penance and contrition, they are also a reminder that God is gracious and merciful to those who call on Him with repentant hearts.
-Ashes are signs that we are all in this sin business together, and that the difference between the good in us and the bad in us is sometimes frightfully thin.
-We so often fall short of the Faith we claim.
-We have treated people as things and we have treated things as if they were valuable people.
-And so we look into our hearts and make the ancient prayer of one notorious sinner our own: “Create in me a clean heart, O God, and renew a right spirit within me.”
-His Divine mercy is of utmost importance during the season of Lent, and the Church calls on us to seek that mercy during the entire Lenten season with reflection, prayer and penance.
-By observing the forty days of lent, the individual Christian imitates Jesus’ withdrawal into the wilderness for forty days and at the same time contemplates on the suffering, death and resurrection of Jesus Christ.
+They are signs that we are all sinners and we are all called to repentance.
+It is an invitation to look into our hearts and make the ancient prayer our own: “Create in me a clean heart, O God, and renew a right spirit within me.”

-The focus of Lent that starts on Ash Wednesday is threefold: It is a time to prepare new converts for baptism through intensive study and instruction.
-It is a time designated for the preparation of candidates for baptism and confirmation.
-Hence it is a season which is intentionally set aside for examination, instruction, penitence and prayer for these candidates.
-The candidates had to come to the church to receive the word of God but could not participate in the Eucharist during that time.
-It was a time for long-standing Christians to review their lives and renew their commitment to Jesus Christ.
-This season is the time for all the people of God to reflect on Christ’s journey to Calvary where he died on the cross and ended with Resurrection.
-Lent as a liturgical season began as a way for Catholics to remind themselves to repent of their sins in a manner similar to how people in the Old Testament repented in sackcloth, ashes, and fasting.
-It was a time for backsliders or public sinners to be restored to the faith.
+In the early church the Season of Lent had a threefold function.
+This was the time designated for the preparation of candidates for baptism and confirmation through intensive study and instruction.
+Hence it is the time intentionally set aside for examination, instruction, penitence and prayer for these candidates.
+The candidates had to come to the church to receive the word of God and its explanation but were not permitted to participate in the Eucharist during that time.
+They were accepted into the fold on Holy Saturday after being baptized.
+Secondly, it was a time for long-standing Christians to review their lives and renew their commitment to Jesus Christ.
+This was the time for all the people of God to reflect on Christ’s journey to Calvary where he died on the cross and ended with Resurrection.
+Lent was the to remind Christians to repent of their sins in a manner similar to how people in the Old Testament repented in sackcloth, ashes, and fasting.
+Finally it was a time for backsliders or public sinners to be restored to the faith.
 They were expected to come before the Bishop or elders and confess their sin.
-For the next forty days they spent time in penance, prayer and reflection of the word of God and were accepted back into the community on Holy Saturday.
+For the next forty days they spent time in penance, prayer and reflection of the word of God and stayed away from Eucharist, but were accepted back into the community on Holy Saturday.
 In every case, it is a time for serious, disciplined self-examination, a time spent in intensive prayer and repentance before the cross of Calvary.
 Hence the church instructs the faithful that these 40 solemn days are to be spent in prayer, fasting and almsgiving.
-At the same time we prepare ourselves to celebrate the death and glorious Resurrection of Christ our Saviour by being cleansed from our sins through a renewal of spirit.
+At the same time we prepare ourselves to celebrate the death and glorious Resurrection of Christ our Saviour by being cleansed from sins through a renewal of spirit.